mucel/Quantifying_bias_in_ai/README.md

 #### Research questions
-A list of research questions you would like to address during the project.
 > To what extent does ChatGPT3.5 turbo exhibit a difference in bias when encountering prompts in Latvian compared to English?

 #### Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.
 + Prompts:
     + [Tamkin et al. (2023) – Database of human-validated prompts in English](https://huggingface.co/datasets/Anthropic/discrim-eval)